dimaslanjaka/static-blog-generator/src-posts/Genshin Impact/Update/update-genshin-impact-2.1.0-2.3.0.md

 ### Important things to **note**
 *   **DON’T EXTRACT THE FILES** .
 If you extract the files, you won’t be able to play it until 2.3.0 is live.
 We recommend you don’t do that.
 *   **Pre-installation done** means that you can keep playing the **Genshin Impact game** until the patch is live
 *   If you are following this guide after the patch is live, it will say **Update** instead of **Pre-installation done**.
-Click that, and it will install these files
+Click that, and it will install the files you downloaded above

 ## Simple way
 - Download Update Version Or Full Game Version